More seniors hospitalized for cold in northern provinces

 According to records from Central Lung Hospital, the number of hospital admissions increased during the cold wave.

 In the Department of Chronic Lung Disease, patient Ho Van Poi (65 years old, living in Thanh Hoa) has been hospitalized for nearly two weeks.
-Poi, who has suffered from chronic obstructive pulmonary disease (COPD) for 20 years, had to undergo monthly checkups at a provincial hospital for about a year.
+Poi, who has suffered from chronic obstructive pulmonary disease (COPD) for 20 years, had to undergo monthly checkups at a provincial hospital for regarding a year.
 However, recently, due to the cold weather, Mr. Foy’s illness has become worse and it is difficult to breathe.
 His family took him to the emergency room.
 After artificial respiration at the provincial hospital, he was transferred to the Central Lung Hospital for treatment.

 “My father was admitted to the hospital with difficulty breathing and had to be put on a ventilator because there was a lot of carbon dioxide in his lungs and low oxygen, and the doctor said he needed to isolate the carbon dioxide in his lungs.”
 Hoang Thi Lien (the patient’s daughter) said, “After being transferred to the Central Lung Hospital and receiving treatment, her condition has improved noticeably.
 She is off the ventilator and is only breathing oxygen.”